 401(k) Rollover Error Costs Employees Billions

-Here’s a common scenario: An individual leaves one employer for another.
+Here’s a common rollover scenario: An individual leaves one employer for another.
 The previous employer offered a 401(k) plan.

-“Cash is the de facto default for IRA contributions, despite being generally prohibited as a default investment option,” warns Vanguard in a new research report, Improving Retirement Outcomes by Default: The Case for an IRA QDIA.
+“Cash is the de facto default for IRA contributions, despite being generally prohibited as a default investment option,” warns Vanguard in a research report, Improving Retirement Outcomes by Default: The Case for an IRA QDIA.
 QDIA stands for qualified default investment option.

 “Among rollovers conducted in 2015, 28% remained in cash for at least seven years [emphasis ours],” Vanguard notes.
 As a result, investors lost a whopping $172 billion in retirement benefits because their money wasn’t in the stock and bond markets.
 Evidence suggests some folks were likely overwhelmed by the hundreds of investment choices available with their IRA, and then for one reason or another, failed to follow through on selecting funds.

-“For investors under age 55, we estimate that the long-term benefit of investing in a target-date fund (versus staying in cash) upon rollover is equivalent to, on average, an increase of at least $130,000 in retirement wealth at age 65,” says Vanguard, which examined 68,00 rollovers worth at least $1K.
+“For investors under age 55, we estimate that the long-term benefit of investing in a target-date fund (versus staying in cash) upon rollover is equivalent to, on average, an increase of at least $130,000 in retirement wealth at age 65,” says Vanguard, which examined 68,000 rollovers worth at least $1K.

-Rollover to Just Cash is Fine by Many!
+Rollover to Just Cash is Fine by Many

 Free Training & Resources